 Letter from the Chair

-In closing, I want to acknowledge the crucial role played by our donors, alumni, and friends.
+Last but not least, I want to acknowledge the crucial role played by our donors, alumni, and friends.
 Your support is critical to the success of our programs.
-Without it, we would have a much more difficult task in supporting and rewarding the fine teaching, learning, and scholarship for which the department is known.
-As the 2017 record of achievement indicates, this help is having a measurable effect.
+Without it, we would have a harder time supporting and rewarding the fine teaching, learning, and scholarship for which the department is known.
+As the 2017-18 record of achievement indicates, this help is having a positive impact.